Filter by Category

 Some throwing experience needed

 Students will learn how to throw, alter and assemble pottery out of round.
-Objectives include being more comfortable altering forms, a further understanding of utility, and an iterative process of developing form.
+Objectives include being more comfortable altering forms, a further understanding of utility, and an iterative process of developing shapes.
 Emphasis will be given to asymmetry, stamping, and dynamic attachments.
 Students will learn how to alter pots at different stages, from wet to bone dry, as well as creating compositions and unified surface.
 Students should have a basic knowledge of throwing, as well as a willingness to experiment with their work.

 Ray Brown was born in Houston, Texas, and earned a BFA with Honors from the University of Mississippi under Matt Long.
 He earned his MFA in studio art with emphasis in ceramics at West Virginia University.
 While at WVU, Brown studied with Shoji Satake, Boomer Moore, Jen Allen, and Jeff Moser.
 He is currently an Instructor and Studio Technician at the University of Mississippi.